knlrvr/kanelariviere-new/posts/how-i-added-a-guestbook-to-my-portfolio.md

 ## Conclusion
 And that's how I used Convex to set up a Guestbook in my portfolio!
 It was a relatively easy set up, and I'm happy to have it now!
 If you come across it or want to post on it, please do!
 Again, almost *all* of this information can be found directly in the Convex docs.

+You can also take a look around [the repo of my portfolio](https://github.com/knlrvr/kanelariviere-new) & see how it all works together!

 To learn more about Convex, visit [convex.dev](https://www.convex.dev/) & **happy coding**!